Emrys365/se-scaling/README.md

   * BSRNN
   * TF-GridNet

-The configruations are based on [ESPnet](https://github.com/espnet/espnet).
+The configruations are based on the [ESPnet](https://github.com/espnet/espnet) toolkit and our implementations for the above models are provided in [./espnet2/](https://github.com/Emrys365/se-scaling/blob/main/espnet2) as a reference.

 <!-- <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#ccc;border-spacing:0;}